- Thursday 15th March 2018, 9.30am – 4.30pm

 Warwickshire SEND Information, Advice and Support Service supports parents and carers of all Warwickshire children with special educational needs and disability (SEND), whether they are of pre-school age, or in a mainstream or special school.
 We also support young people with SEND who are aged up to 25.

 Who we are

-Sue Robus (Service Manager), Dawn Lamont (Caseworker), Dawn Rowley (Support Caseworker), Wendy Griffin (Caseworker), Linda Saw (Caseworker) and Jo Gordon (Support Assistant).
+Sally Grieff (Interim Service Manager), Dawn Lamont (Caseworker), Dawn Rowley (Support Caseworker), Wendy Griffin (Caseworker) and Linda Saw (Caseworker).

 - impartial advice and information about special educational needs